jeremylynch83/jeremylynch83.github.io/index.md

     section_id: intro
     title: About
     text: >-
-      [Interventional Neuroradiology](inr) (also known as neurointervention, or endovascular surgery) is a medical subspecialty of medicine specialising in minimally invasive image-based technologies and procedures used in diagnosis and treatment of diseases of the head, neck, and spine.
+      [Interventional Neuroradiology][/inr/] (also known as neurointervention, or endovascular surgery) is a medical subspecialty of medicine specialising in minimally invasive image-based technologies and procedures used in diagnosis and treatment of diseases of the head, neck, and spine.

   - type: portfolio.html